Cabinet clears Citizenship Amendment Bill, to be tabled in Parliament next week

 Winter Session LIVE: Cabinet clears Citizenship Amendment Bill

-The need for an NRC is extremely important considering the fact that there are 2 crore illegal immigrants staying in India.
+The need for an NRC is extremely important considering the fact that there are 2 crore, illegal immigrants, staying in India.

 In 2004, the then minister of state for home, Sriprakash Jaiswal had said that there were around 12 million such people living in 17 states and union territories as on December 31, 2001.